naeemakram/Python-Flask-Blueprint-Tutorial/README.md

 By doing this we overcome the need to always update the main.py with new routes.

 Learned how to put blueprints in separate folders.

+Here's how to run the app proper:
+`flask --app main run